 Conrad Mansion Museum

 Experience late-19th-century life during the railroad glory days of Montana with a tour of the opulent home of Kalispell’s founders, Charles and Alicia Conrad.
 Inside this unique, 13,000-square-foot manor you’ll find brilliant architectural design and more than 90 percent of the home’s original furnishings.
 Tours are available in the summer and the mansion is open for special events throughout the year; visit the Conrad Mansion online for information.

-Explore the Flathead Valley’s deepest roots and earliest industries through four permanent exhibits at The Museum at Central School.
+Explore the Flathead Valley’s deepest roots and earliest industries through four permanent exhibits at the Northwest Montana History Museum.
 Housed in an immense 1894 schoolhouse, the museum offers exhibits on regional Native American history, the early timber industry and the valley’s earliest European settlers.

 Hockaday Museum of Art

 The cultural history of the Flathead Valley and Glacier National Park has a fitting home at the Hockaday Museum of Art.
 The museum itself is housed in a stunning classical-revival-style building, originally erected as the town library in 1901.
 The permanent “Crown of the Continent” exhibition features classic works by some of Montana’s best-known artists and an expansive collection of art associated with Glacier National Park.